Protect your site with brute force protection

 Dashboards

 The math captcha is used as a fallback for the brute force protection feature.
 If your IP has been blocked due to too many failed login attempts, you may still access your site by correctly filling out the math captcha along with the correct login credentials.
-In very rare cases, you might see the captcha if you’ve not obtained an API key or during times of very heavy attacks.
+In very rare cases, you might see the captcha if you’ve not obtained an API key, or during times of very heavy attacks.

-Brute force protection on Multisite Networks
+Brute force protection on Multisite

-In a WordPress Multisite installation, you can log in to any account that exists on the network through any log in page on the network.
-As a result, if you have Jetpack’s brute force protection active on some sites but not all, then no site is truly being protected.
+In a WordPress Multisite installation, you can log into any account that exists on the network through any login page on the network.
+As a result, if you have Jetpack’s Brute force protection active on some sites but not all, then no site is truly being protected.

 To address this, please network enable Jetpack on your multisite installation and activate the brute force protection feature on the network’s primary site.
 Once completed, Jetpack’s brute force protection feature will be activated on every site on your network, even if Jetpack isn’t connected on those sites.

-Jetpack reports thousands of blocked malicious login attempts
+Multiple blocked malicious login attempts

-The best way to explain this feature is that there are thousands of “bots” out there trying to gain access to sites all over the internet.
+There are thousands of “bots” out there trying to gain access to sites all over the internet.
 No matter what size your site is, there’s always someone or something trying to “break in”.
 WordPress is very secure and usually the weakest point is someone’s password.
 Bots consequently try to guess people’s passwords to get in.

 Jetpack’s brute force protection feature collects information from failed attempts from millions of sites and protects you from these attacks.
 For example, if a bot tried to gain access to site A, and then went to site B, Jetpack’s brute force protection would already know who this bot is and before it even tries to get into site B, it would be blocked.